ArslanDaula/Image-Forgery-Detection/README.md

-# Image-Forgery-Detection
-This repository is being created to support students and researchers around the world who are working in Computer Vision and Image Processing projects.
+Copy -Move Forgery Detection Using WLD (Weber local Descriptor) and SVM (Support Vector Machine) This project is for researchers working in Image authentication and verification.
+This project uses following things:

+MATLAB R2015a or Later
+Copy Move forgery dataset
+SVM (libsvm)
+Cross validatiion